Surfing Costa Rica

-Pavones is home to one of the longest left breaking waves in the world!
+Pavones Costa Rica is home to one of the longest left breaking waves in the world!

 Surfers should note that the breeze at Witch’s Rock most often blows from the northeast, making a southwest swell the best situation for the biggest waves.
 Witch’s Rock has an A-frame wave that breaks both left and right, assuring that surfers of all styles will be able to catch the waves.

-Dominical is one of the better known surf spots of Costa Rica, and even if it’s te number 10 in our Top 10 Surfing Destinations in Costa Rica, it’s worth a visit to check its good waves.
+Dominical is one of the better-known surf spots in Costa Rica, and even if it’s the last in our Top 10 Surfing Destinations in Costa Rica list, it’s worth a visit to check its good waves.

 The swells, from the Northwest and the South, hit the open, unprotected beach with their full power.